-1. The general approach in estimating the loss reserves of the Fund is to project ultimate losses for each Fund year using paid and incurred loss data.
-Two traditional actuarial methodologies are
+The general approach in estimating the loss reserves of the Fund is to project ultimate losses for each Fund year using paid and incurred loss data.
+Two traditional actuarial methodologies are used: the paid loss development method and the incurred loss development method.
+From the two different indications resulting from these methods the Fund Actuary chooses a "select" estimate

-- 2. The following is an overview of the two actuarial methods used to project the ultimate losses. - a.
+- of ultimate losses.
+Subtraction of the paid losses from the select ultimate losses yields the loss reserve liability or funding requirement. - 2.
+The following is an overview of the two actuarial methods used to project the ultimate losses. - a.
 Paid Loss Development Method This method uses historical accident year paid loss patterns to project ultimate losses for each accident year.
 Because this method does not use case reserve data, estimates from it are not affected by changes in case reserving practices.
 However, the results of this method are sensitive to changes in the rate of which claims are settled and losses are paid, and may underestimate ultimate losses if provisions are not included for very large open claims. - b.
 Case Incurred Loss Development Method This method is similar to the paid loss development method except it uses historical case incurred loss patterns (paid plus case outstanding reserves) to estimate ultimate losses.
 Because the data used includes case reserve estimates, the results from this method may be affected by changes in case reserve adequacy.